Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Discussion

-It has been shown that for some computational models, greater accuracy is accompanied by reduced robustness, particularly under adversarial perturbations of inputs \citep{su2018robustness}.
-From the perspective of machine learning, our findings point to the possibility that a moderate spatial constraint can improve model performance and noise robustness.
-From the perspective of biological systems, if one assumes that neural organization is shaped not only to optimize task performance but also system robustness, then our findings suggest that topographic organization in biological systems may be a constraint-based process that balances accuracy and robustness, and may even serve as a mechanism for increasing robustness.
-This could be an interesting direction for future work.
+An important implication for machine-learning applications is that moderate topographic regularization strengths can improve both task performance and robustness to noise.
+This suggests that modulating local correlations may be beneficial in some settings, even when brain-like spatial smoothness is not an objective in itself.
+This can be simply implemented by adding a topographic regularizer to the training objective.
+From a biological perspective, our findings suggest that natural topographic constraints that arise from afferent synaptic connectivity contribute to balance performance and robustness.

-Another direction for future research is to directly prune different types of topographic models, as explored in previous studies \citep{poli2023introducing, lu2025end, zhang2025brain, deb2025toponets, blauch2022connectivity}, to not only achieve compression but also identify subnetworks that improve performance, as suggested, for example, by the lottery ticket hypothesis \citep{frankle2018lottery}.
-In parallel, scaling topographic training to more naturalistic datasets could help facilitate comparisons of noise robustness between models and the brain \citep{jang2021noise, jang2024improved}.
+Another direction for future research is to evaluate pruning in different types of topographic models \citep{poli2023introducing, lu2025end, zhang2025brain, deb2025toponets, blauch2022connectivity}.
+This can be done not only to achieve compression, but also to identify subnetworks that maintain high performance.
+Another possibility is to evaluate the existence of "winning tickets" as suggested by the lottery ticket hypothesis \citep{frankle2018lottery}, to test whether topographic networks are associated with sparser winning tickets.
+Extending topographic regularization to additional layers, including convolutional ones, could improve robustness to adversarial inputs, as suggested in \citet{bashivan2025learning}.
+In parallel, scaling topographic training to large-scale datasets could help facilitate comparisons of noise robustness between models and neural data \citep{jang2021noise, jang2024improved}.

-A final consideration highlighted by our findings is a practical one.
-We found that even the weakest weight-similarity constraint produced computational advantages, while having negligible effects on accuracy (and in one case, even leading to an improvement).
-This suggests that inducing a particular distribution of inter-unit correlations could be beneficial for at least some machine learning tasks, even when topography is not of interest in itself.
-Since topography can be implemented by simply adding a single topographic layer to an existing model, this could be an easy modification for models interested in such advantages.
+Finally, we note that we studied topographic regularization in a supervised classification setting, where the spatial losses were jointly optimized with cross-entropy.
+More generally, topographic regularizers can be combined with many sorts of objectives, including unsupervised and self-supervised losses.
+An important direction for future research is to understand if the effects observed here generalize beyond supervised training.